Nowammm/TypeLingo/README.md

 **The extension isn't functioning correctly?**
 1. Try fully exiting Duolingo, then relaunch.
 2. If needed, temporarily switch to the "Old" mode until a bug fix is available (mode changing is in the extension's popup window).

+# License
+Commercial use or distribution of the software is FORBIDDEN unless given permission by me to do so.